astralfrontier/astralfrontier.org-OLD/content/pages/rpg/index.md

 ### My Games

-I'm playing [Legends of New Troy], using FAE.
-My PC is [Link].
-I also have a side-story blog here: [Snow in New Troy](http://snowinnewtroy.blogspot.com/)

-I'm running [Wayward Stars], aka World War Xee and set in the same universe, also using FAE.
+I'm running a FAE supers game, called [Super-Sheriffs of Sagan City](https://www.tavern-keeper.com/campaign/764/latest), and playing in two other games, [Heroes Accelerated](https://www.tavern-keeper.com/campaign/751/latest) and [TianXia: Iron, Blood, and Shadow](https://www.tavern-keeper.com/campaign/653/latest).

-I'm working on a new game tentatively called [In Thy Name](/rpg/inthyname).
+In my spare time, I'm writing rules for a new game tentatively called [In Thy Name](/rpg/inthyname), and exploring other game ideas.

 ### Game Wishlist